ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/index.md

 The `refresh(params)` method gets called when the application updates the Column Definitions.
 For example the application could set a `headerName` attribute and then set the Column Definitions again.
 In this instance, the Header Component should update the displayed header name.

 It is the responsibility of the Header Component to inspect the Column Definition for relevant changes and updated if needed.
 If the refresh was successful then `true` should be returned.
-If the refresh was no successful then `false` should be returned.
+If the refresh was not successful then `false` should be returned.
 If `false` is returned, then the grid will destroy and recreate the component.
 This pattern is consistent with the `refresh` method of Cell Renderers.

 [[only-react]]
 |[[note]]